Unity-Technologies/com.unity.multiplayer.docs/docs/shared/_create_clone_goldenpath.md

 :::important
-The clone does not support rollback so it will only work on the unity version that it was originaly created for.
+Cloning your Foundation **GoldenPath** project does not support rollback, so it will only work on the Unity version that it was originally created for.
 Attempting to open the clone on a newer or older version of Unity may cause unexpected funcationality.
 :::

 We  create a clone of the Golden Path foundation project that you created, if you have not yet created a `GoldenPath` project then you should follow the steps [here](goldenpath_foundation_module) to create one.